 Webster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Webster is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Webster who work in office and administrative support (18.59%), healthcare suport services (14.08%), and food service (9.01%).
+Overall, Webster is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Webster who work in sales jobs (15.91%), office and administrative support (13.92%), and healthcare suport services (7.39%).

-Being a small city, Webster does not have a public transit system used by locals to get to and from work.
+Webster is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Webster in 2010 was $16,723, which is low income relative to Florida and the nation.
-This equates to an annual income of $66,892 for a family of four.
-Webster also has one of the higher rates of people living in poverty in the nation, with 32.95% of its population below the federal poverty line.
+The per capita income in Webster in 2018 was $21,229, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $84,916 for a family of four.

 Webster is an extremely ethnically-diverse city.
 The people who call Webster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Webster residents report their race to be White, followed by Black or African-American.
 Webster also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.86% of the city’s residents.
-Important ancestries of people in Webster include Irish, German, African, and European.
+People of Hispanic or Latino origin account for 19.83% of the city’s residents.
+Important ancestries of people in Webster include German, Irish, English, Haitian, and Italian.

 The most common language spoken in Webster is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.